mpvnet-player/mpv.net/Manual.md

 Opens files and URLs from the clipboard.
 How to open URLs directly from the browser from sites like YouTube is described in the [External Tools section](#external-tools).

+For internet streaming youtube-dl must be downloaded and installed manually, meaning it must be located in the PATH environment variable or in the startup directory.

 ### Open > Open DVD/Blu-ray Drive/Folder